 Marion Losco, son of Frank and Dometilla (Danese) Losco of Mandarin, was a 23-year-old farmer when America entered the “war to end all wars.”
 He registered for the draft as required, went to South Carolina for boot camp, was shipped to France, and died on the battlefield in France two weeks after his 25th birthday in 1918.
 This scenario was repeated many thousands of times as America sent over two million men to fight.

-The exhibit features Losco’s wartime letters to his mother and other personal objects, as well as general WWI artifacts.
+The exhibit features Losco’s wartime letters to his mother and other personal objects, as well as an authentic full uniform and general WWI artifacts.
 In conjunction with the exhibition, Mandarin Museum & Historical Society published a new book, also entitled A Soldier’s Story.
 The book includes Losco’s letters and Army correspondence, personal and historical photographs, and historical research by the book’s editor, Paul Ghiotto, a MMHS volunteer and former Director of the Jacksonville Maritime Heritage Center.